Spring

 Issue #2 — The statute of limitation.

-After the statute of limitations expires, victims lose the power to prosecute and cannot demand criminal penalties.
+After the statute of limitations expires, victims lose the right to prosecute and cannot seek criminal sanctions.

-In order to change the current reality in Japan, Spring has been lobbying in order to solve these issues and revise the sex crime laws to create laws based on the realities of sexual abuse injuries and suffering.
+To change the current reality in Japan, Spring has been lobbying to solve these issues and to create laws based on the realities of sexual violence victimization.

 What is Spring?